Profit Investment Management LLC Purchases 42,374 Shares of Eagle Bancorp, Inc. (NASDAQ:EGBN)

-Profit Investment Management LLC increased its position in Eagle Bancorp, Inc. (NASDAQ:EGBN – Free Report) by 46.0% during the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 134,402 shares of the financial services provider’s stock after acquiring an additional 42,374 shares during the quarter.
+Profit Investment Management LLC grew its stake in Eagle Bancorp, Inc. (NASDAQ:EGBN – Free Report) by 46.0% during the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 134,402 shares of the financial services provider’s stock after purchasing an additional 42,374 shares during the period.
 Eagle Bancorp comprises about 2.0% of Profit Investment Management LLC’s investment portfolio, making the stock its 19th biggest position.
-Profit Investment Management LLC owned about 0.45% of Eagle Bancorp worth $2,883,000 at the end of the most recent reporting period.
+Profit Investment Management LLC owned about 0.45% of Eagle Bancorp worth $2,883,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Eagle Bancorp (NASDAQ:EGBN – Get Free Report) last announced its earnings results on Wednesday, October 25th.
-The financial services provider reported $0.91 earnings per share for the quarter, topping analysts’ consensus estimates of $0.74 by $0.17.
+Eagle Bancorp (NASDAQ:EGBN – Get Free Report) last released its quarterly earnings results on Wednesday, October 25th.
+The financial services provider reported $0.91 earnings per share for the quarter, beating the consensus estimate of $0.74 by $0.17.
 Eagle Bancorp had a net margin of 20.05% and a return on equity of 9.99%.
-The company had revenue of $77.07 million during the quarter, compared to the consensus estimate of $73.98 million.
-As a group, equities analysts expect that Eagle Bancorp, Inc. will post 3.32 earnings per share for the current fiscal year.
+The company had revenue of $77.07 million during the quarter, compared to analysts’ expectations of $73.98 million.
+Analysts expect that Eagle Bancorp, Inc. will post 3.32 EPS for the current year.

 Eagle Bancorp Announces Dividend

-The firm also recently declared a quarterly dividend, which was paid on Tuesday, October 31st.
-Investors of record on Friday, October 20th were paid a dividend of $0.45 per share.
-This represents a $1.80 dividend on an annualized basis and a dividend yield of 5.89%.
+The firm also recently announced a quarterly dividend, which was paid on Tuesday, October 31st.
+Investors of record on Friday, October 20th were issued a dividend of $0.45 per share.
+This represents a $1.80 annualized dividend and a yield of 5.89%.
 The ex-dividend date of this dividend was Thursday, October 19th.
-Eagle Bancorp’s dividend payout ratio (DPR) is 45.57%.
+Eagle Bancorp’s payout ratio is 45.57%.

-In related news, Director Theresa G. Laplaca sold 3,000 shares of the business’s stock in a transaction that occurred on Friday, November 10th.
-The shares were sold at an average price of $21.34, for a total transaction of $64,020.00.
-Following the completion of the sale, the director now directly owns 18,291 shares of the company’s stock, valued at $390,329.94.
-The transaction was disclosed in a legal filing with the SEC, which is available at this link.
-In other news, EVP Paul Saltzman acquired 1,500 shares of the firm’s stock in a transaction that occurred on Tuesday, November 14th.
-The stock was purchased at an average price of $23.60 per share, for a total transaction of $35,400.00.
-Following the completion of the acquisition, the executive vice president now owns 12,967 shares in the company, valued at $306,021.20.
-The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Also, Director Theresa G. Laplaca sold 3,000 shares of the business’s stock in a transaction that occurred on Friday, November 10th.
-The shares were sold at an average price of $21.34, for a total transaction of $64,020.00.
-Following the transaction, the director now owns 18,291 shares of the company’s stock, valued at approximately $390,329.94.
-The disclosure for this sale can be found here.
-2.09% of the stock is currently owned by insiders.

 Eagle Bancorp Company Profile